Important Information for the consideration of the Client Family of Bill Gardner Photography

 • Contact the photographer/copyright owner.
 Photographers are happy to discuss options for reproducing photos with you.

 • Check both the front and back of a print for a copyright notice.
-If it is a school, sports or similar type photo, you may want to contact the institution where the photo was made.
+For schools, sports, etc. contact the institution.

 • Contact PPA’s* Service Center for help finding photographers to obtain photo-copying permission.